xsolla/xsolla-launcher-build/README.md

 **Object**               | **Description**
 :------------------------|:-------------------------------------------------------------------
- store     | An array of objects to customize Launcher in-game Store.
-See the [guide](https://developers.xsolla.com/doc/launcher/#guides_launcher_store_customization).
  GA_trackingId        | Google Analytics tracking code.
 See the [recipe](https://developers.xsolla.com/recipes/launcher/game-analytics/).
- playfab_project_id            | PlayFab project identifier.
-See the [recipe](https://developers.xsolla.com/recipes/launcher/playfab-auth/).
+ steam_app_id | Steam app ID.
+See the [recipe](https://developers.xsolla.com/recipes/launcher/cross-authentication/#recipes_cross_authentication_steam).
- use_playfab_login            | ‘true’ to enable authentication via PlayFab.
-See the [recipe](https://developers.xsolla.com/recipes/launcher/playfab-auth/).
+ stone_app_id | Stone app ID.
+See the [recipe](https://developers.xsolla.com/recipes/launcher/cross-authentication/#recipes_cross_authentication_stone).
- playfab_link_restore_pass            | Link to the password change page.
-If the value is not specified, the password change will be unavailable.
-See the [recipe](https://developers.xsolla.com/recipes/launcher/playfab-auth/). playfab_link_create_account          | Link to the account creation page.
-If the value is not specified, account creation will be unavailable.
-See the [recipe](https://developers.xsolla.com/recipes/launcher/playfab-auth/).
- use_playfab_id_in_store |‘true’ to set the user ID from the PlayFab database as user ID in the in-game store. ‘false’ to set the user ID from the Xsolla database.
-Default is ‘false’.
-See the [recipe](https://developers.xsolla.com/recipes/launcher/playfab-auth/). steam_app_id | Steam app ID.
-See the [recipe](https://developers.xsolla.com/recipes/launcher/cross-authentication/#recipes_cross_authentication_steam). stone_app_id | Stone app ID.
-See the [recipe](https://developers.xsolla.com/recipes/launcher/cross-authentication/#recipes_cross_authentication_stone). create_account_link |	URL to redirect the user to the registration page on the game’s website with [Login Widget](https://developers.xsolla.com/doc/login/) already integrated. restore_password_link |	URL to redirect the user to the password change page on the game’s website with [Login Widget](https://developers.xsolla.com/doc/login/) already integrated. is_username_email |	Whether to show the *Email* or the *Username* placeholder during authentication in Launcher.
+ create_account_link |	URL to redirect the user after successful registration. restore_password_link |	URL to redirect the user to after successful password recovery. is_username_email |	Whether to show the *Email* or the *Username* placeholder during authentication in Launcher.
 Can be ‘true’ (to show *Email*) and ‘false’ (to show *Username*).
 Default is ‘true’. default_news_tab | Whether to show news from all the games (‘all’) or from a particular one.
 To show news from a particular game, specify the project ID from Publisher Account. always_open_default_news_tab | Whether to always show news set up in the default_news_tab object.
 If ‘true’, the news are displayed as specified in the default_news_tab object.
 If ‘false’, the news are displayed as specified in "default_news_tab" object only for the first opening, and then each game shows its own news.
 Default is ‘false’.